javrui/search-module/README.md

     pytest tests/

-##  🙏 Credits:

-This project is a based on code from [HarvardX:CS50’s Introduction to Artificial Intelligence with Python course](https://pll.harvard.edu/course/cs50s-introduction-artificial-intelligence-python) refactored to use object-oriented design.

 ## ⚖️ License

 Mentioned Harvard course code is published under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) [license](LICENSE.md)

+##  🙏 Credits:

+This project is a based on code from [HarvardX:CS50’s Introduction to Artificial Intelligence with Python course](https://pll.harvard.edu/course/cs50s-introduction-artificial-intelligence-python) refactored to use object-oriented design and abstract base clases.